From the Streets to Sobriety: Deonte’s 7+ Ways to Find Purpose in Addiction Recovery

 One quick note: You may see some programs called “high-intensity outpatient” instead of “partial hospitalization program.”
 The addiction medicine field updated their terminology in 2023 because these programs aren’t actually delivered in hospitals.
 It’s the same type of treatment.
 Throughout this article, we’ll use “PHP” since that’s the common term, but if you’re searching for programs, you might find them listed under either name.

-Infographic explaining what a Partial Hospitalization Program (PHP) is.
+Infographic explaining what a Partial Hospitalization Program or PHP is.
 It defines PHP as a structured program offering daytime care with no overnight stay, combining intensive support and daily therapy.
 Main services include group therapy, individual counseling, medication management, psychiatric support, life skills training, and family involvement.
 Illustrated with icons and an open door symbolizing access to treatment.

 1. What Is the Purpose of Partial Hospitalization?